EvoCloud CMS 2.0

 Next steps

 Traffic driven by something specific?
 Compare a jump in views against when you posted a Site Alert or opened up Facility Booking.
+Next time you promote something outside your site — a social post, a mailing, a printed flyer — use a campaign link so the Campaigns report can tell you exactly what it brought in.
 Publishing fresh content regularly is the surest way to see these numbers grow.

 Need a hand?
 Contact EvoGov support or visit help.evogov.com.